All Episodes

 At some point, self-reliance has to take over.

-You gotta do something.
+You got to do something.

-You have to get off the sofa and just up there.
+You have to get off the sofa.

-This is this is this is perhaps the most defensive thing.
+This is perhaps the most offensive thing.

 This ungrateful whining.

-I mean, my gosh, these people were running around spending money faster than we could print it.
+My gosh, these people were running around spending money faster than we could print it.

 And here she is whining and moaning on the floor of the Senate.

-I she may have said thanks to somebody sometime.
+She may have said thanks to somebody sometime.

-I haven't heard it From her.
+I haven't heard it from her.

 Have you?